baird-a11y/Masterarbeit/README.md

 - Julia 1.8+
 - Packages:
   - Flux.jl
+  - Optimisers.jl
   - CUDA.jl (optional, for GPU support)
   - Images.jl
   - ImageTransformations.jl
   - Plots.jl
+  - FileIO.jl

 ---

 ## Contribution

-Feel free to submit pull requests or report issues.
-Contributions to improve the code or add new features are welcome.
+Contributions are welcome!
+Please feel free to submit pull requests or open issues if you have any suggestions or encounter any problems.

----